solliancenet/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.2/README.md

 - The deployment stage will consists of the following key tasks:

-  - Operationalize the model if it model passed the evaluation criteria by deploying it to Azure Container Instance (ACI).
+  - **Operationalize Model**: If the model passed the evaluation criteria then deploy it to Azure Container Instance (ACI).

-  - Test the deployed model.
+  - **Test Model**: Test the model deployment calling the service end point (Scoring URI) over http.

 ## Before you begin